Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Can a room containing a gas appliance be used as a bedroom?

-Any room converted to use as sleeping accommodation should not hold a gas fire, gas space heater or gas water heater (over 14 kilowatts) unless room sealed.
+Any room converted to use as sleeping accommodation should not hold a gas fire, gas space heater or gas water heater (over 14 kilowatts) unless room-sealed.

 + What happens if faults are found on annual gas safety inspections?